UgoBruzadin/UgoBruzadin/README.md

 ## Hi there 👋, I am Ugo Bruzadin Nunes, PhD

 # I am a computational neuroscientist.
-I develop scripts to process and analyze EEG data using Matlab, R, and Python.
+I develop scripts to process and analyze EEG/EMG data using Matlab, R, and Python.

 <!--
 **UgoBruzadin/UgoBruzadin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.